7 June 2026

 Inch Marshes RSPB

 Today, after some swimming in the pool at the MacDonald Hotel, where we stayed the night, we drove down to Kingussie, at Inch Marshes RSPB to join the other young birders.
-Unfortunately, we missing the Moth Trapping session, but I did get the some of the others their lifer Tree Pipit.
+Unfortunately, we missed the Moth Trapping session, but I did get the some of the others their lifer Tree Pipit.

 We then walked back to the hide, where we scanned the hills for raptors.
 Sadly, other than a few Buzzards, raptors were low in numbers.
-We scanned the wetland infront us and saw a flock of Greylag Geese, some Snipe, Lapwings, and Curlews.
+We scanned the wetland in front us and saw a flock of Greylag Geese, some Snipe, Lapwings, and Curlews.
 We then had lunch and I managed to get a nice photo of a male Orange-Tip.

 Orange-Tip